 On hearing the fire alarm sound, all persons should leave their belongings and evacuate the building immediately in silence, using the nearest fire exit route and make their way to the designated Assembly point in the central playground area (called the 'Quad').
 Signs for nearest fire exit routes are shown in each room and appropriate fire exit route signage is displayed.
+The means of escape will be regularly inspected by the Fire Marshals to ensure they are kept clear of obstructions and tripping hazards.

-- Silence should be kept at all times to enable Fire Marshalls to issue instructions. - Teachers should escort the students in their charge to the designated Assembly Point in the central playground area (Quad). - Registers should be brought to the assembly point by the Office Manager. - The Receptionist is responsible for hanging a no entry sign on the front door and bringing to the Assembly Point the visitor's book, the staff checklist sheets & the signing out books.
+- Silence should be kept at all times to enable Fire Marshalls to issue instructions. - Teachers should escort the students in their charge to the designated Assembly Point in the central playground area (Quad).
+No one should talk or run. - Listen out for instructions by Fire Marshals. - Registers should be brought to the assembly point by the Office Manager. - The Receptionist is responsible for hanging a no entry sign on the front door and bringing to the Assembly Point the visitor's book, the staff checklist sheets & the signing out books.
 The Receptionist hands the staff checklists to the Head's PA and checks the student sign out sheets, upon which she notifies the form tutors of any girl's who are off site. - There are a number of appointed staff who are responsible for checking the presence of staff.
 These appointed persons should retrieve their checklist sheets from the Head's PA at the Assembly Point.
-These appointed staff should check the presence of those members of staff on their list and report any absences to the Head. - The Bursar will wait at the front entrance to greet the fire brigade. - Staff are expected to stand in their groups in silence, unless they are a form tutor. - Students line up in forms in surname alphabetical order.
+These appointed staff should check the presence of those members of staff on their list and report any absences to the Head. - The Bursar will wait at the front door entrance to greet the fire brigade & liaise with the Executive team from there. - Staff are expected to stand in their groups in silence, unless they are a form tutor. - Students line up in forms in surname alphabetical order.
 Registers are checked by the form teachers, who then holds the register in the air if they have any issues.
-These are reported to the Deputy Head, who in turn will pass the information on to the Head. - Any missing persons are reported to the Head, who in turn informs the Bursar/fire brigade via a radio on channel 16.
+These are reported to the Deputy Head, who in turn will pass the information on to the Head.

+- Any missing persons are reported to the Head, who in turn informs the Bursar/fire brigade via a radio on channel 16.
 Throughout the evacuation process the maintenance team will be responsible for investigating the cause for the activation.
 Out of normal school opening hours, this responsibility is delegated to the Security Team to accompany the fire brigade if required.
-Please note: a single security officer on duty outside of a normal school day should not investigate the fire activation point, but leave this to the fire brigade.
-Lone-working in this regard would be considered dangerous.
+Please note: a single security officer on duty outside of a normal school day should not investigate the fire activation point but leave this to the fire brigade.
+Lone working in this regard would be considered dangerous.
 Radios are switched to channel 16 to aid communication.
-They will meet in the front office area and take the following action:

-- Check the panel for location of the activation. - Two of the maintenance team go to investigate the fire activation point and assess whether this is a genuine fire activation.
-If there is any evidence of smoke or fire, then they are to leave the building immediately.
-Communication should be made by radio at all times for safety reasons. - One member of the maintenance team and the Bursar will remain outside the front entrance to meet the fire brigade. - A member of the security team will wait in the front car park area to ensure that arriving visitors do not access the buildings. - Any evidence of fire or smoke then one of the maintenance team is to telephone the Emergency Services on 999.
+They will meet in the front office area and take the following action: - \circ $\;$ Check the panel for the location of the activation. - Two of the Estates team go to investigate the fire activation point and assess whether this is a genuine fire activation.
+If there is any evidence of smoke or fire, then they have to leave the building immediately.
+Communication should be made by radio at all times for safety reasons. - One member of the Estates team and the Bursar will remain outside the front entrance to meet the fire brigade. - A member of the security team will wait in the front car park area to ensure that arriving visitors do not access the buildings. - Any evidence of fire or smoke then one of the Estates team is to telephone the Emergency Services on 999.
 Outside normal school times this is delegated to security.